ThePrez/DCM-tools/README.md

         --dcm-password=<password>:     Provide the DCM keystore password (not recommended) --format=<format>              Format of the output file (jceks, pks, pkcs12).
                                         (default: pkcs12)

-Usage: dcmassign [options]

-    Valid options include:
-        -y:                              Do not ask for confirmation
-        --app=<id>:                      Specify the application ID to assign certificate usage
-        --cert=<id>:                     Certificate ID to assign
-        --dcm-store=<system/filename>:   Specify the DCM certificate store, or specify 'system' to indicate the *SYSTEM store (default)

 Usage: dcmexportcert [options] <filename>